Will your dietitian nutritionists be able to help me?

 A nutritionist can also be a nutrition expert, and may even possess a nutrition degree, but their level of training varies widely.
 Anyone can call themselves as a nutritionist or nutrition expert, but you must be aware of the possible discrepancies with their knowledge.
 There are no regulations to this claim and thus nutritionists cannot accept insurance reimbursement for their services.

 Providers at Ft.
-Collins Weight Loss & Nutrition are both Registered Dietitians and Nutritionists (RD, RDN).
+Collins Weight Loss & Nutrition are both Registered Dietitians and Nutritionists.
 In addition to their RD credentials, they have received a minimum of 75 hours per term of accredited nutrition continuing education.

-In order to lower or eliminate your out-of-pocket expense we bill insurance on your behalf.
+In order to lower or eliminate your out-of-pocket expense, we bill insurance on your behalf.
 We research your insurance plans and benefits and tell you exactly what the cost will be before you make an appointment.
-Esther is in network with most major insurances.
-If you do not have insurance or are not in network, Anne offers a sliding scale of $225/3 hours.
-We accept cash, checks and major credit cards, HSA and Flex Spending accounts.
-Please call to discuss pricing.
+Esther is in network with most major insurances (they set the rates at $120.08 for the first visit and $104.20 for follow up visits) and Anne offers and out-of network discount ($100/visit or $225/3 visits).
+We accept all major credit cards, HSA and Flex Spending accounts.
+Please call, text or email with billing questions.

 Do You Accept My Insurance?